stottle-uk/stottle-angular-fetch-api/README.md

 # StottleAngularFetchApi

-Example of how to use replace the HttpBackend service in Angular with a service that uses the Fetch API.
+Example of how to replace the Angular HttpBackend Service with a service that uses the Fetch API to perform network requests.

 ## Info